sonic-net/SONiC/doc/qos/reclaim-reserved-buffer.md

 There is also an item containing control fields, including:

-- `pgs_to_reclaim`: In case zero profiles are not required to be applied on either all or configured priority groups, an ID map on which zero profiles should be applied can be specified on a per-platform basis in this field.
+- `pgs_to_apply_zero_profile`: In case zero profiles are not required to be applied on either all or configured priority groups, an ID map on which zero profiles should be applied can be specified on a per-platform basis in this field.
-- `queues_to_reclaim`: Similar to `pgs_to_reclaim` but for queues.
+- `queues_to_apply_zero_profile`: Similar to `pgs_to_apply_zero_profile` but for queues.
 - `ingress_zero_profile`: The ingress zero profile, in case the vendor need to specify it explicitly.
 By default, the zero profile of each buffer pool is the profile in the list and referencing the pool.
 - `egress_zero_profile`: The egress zero profile.
 It's similar as the ingress one but on egress side.
 - `support_remove_profile`: By default, it is `yes`.
 In this case, the normal profiles will be removed from the admin down port before applying the zero profiles on all priority groups or queues.